 At this time, undocumented students do not qualify for state or federal financial aid.
 Under state law, undocumented students may be eligible to receive institutional financial aid.

 *Please note that financial aid does not cover the admissions application fee or the graduate program deposit fee.
 On a case-by-case basis, eligible undergraduate students may receive an undergraduate deposit deferral.
+Only students enrolled in a U.S. Department of Education approved certificate program are eligible for federal financial aid.
+Certificate students are encouraged to contact the Office of Financial to confirm if their certificate program is aid eligible.
 Financial aid does not cover late registration fees, graduation fees, transcript fees, bad check fees, or diploma replacement fees.
 Financial aid does not cover payment plan set-up fees, COSC exams or CLEP/DSST (formerly known as Dantes) testing fees.
-Additionally, financial aid does not cover certificate program fees or non-credit certificate program fees, visiting student proctor fees, Certificate in Infant/Toddler Care, Connecticut Director’s Credentials, the Connecticut Parenting Educator Credential, contract learning fees, credential credit fees, credential in afterschool education, credit registry –general, credit registry for Connecticut teachers, credit registry for early childhood teachers, Early Adult Childhood- Alternative Route to Certification, portfolio assessment fees and non-credit assessments fees, practicum fees, and the Connecticut Credit Assessment (CCAAP) review.
+Additionally, financial aid does not cover non-credit certificate program fees, visiting student proctor fees, Certificate in Infant/Toddler Care, Connecticut Director’s Credentials, the Connecticut Parenting Educator Credential, contract learning fees, credential credit fees, credential in afterschool education, credit registry –general, credit registry for Connecticut teachers, credit registry for early childhood teachers, Early Adult Childhood- Alternative Route to Certification, portfolio assessment fees and non-credit assessments fees, practicum fees, and the Connecticut Credit Assessment (CCAAP) review.